IRCAI/X5GON_content_metadata_dataset/README.md

 ## Supplementary Resources

 The metadata in the dataset can be used to extract more information from the X5GON platform API endpoints.
-There are two API endpoints that can be used.
+The main API endpoint can be used to get addtional metadata about the OER materials.

-1. X5GON Rest API  : [https://platform.x5gon.org/products/feed#api](https://platform.x5gon.org/products/feed#api)
+- X5GON Rest API  : [https://platform.x5gon.org/products/feed#api](https://platform.x5gon.org/products/feed#api)
-2. X5GON models API: [http://wp3.x5gon.org/lamapidoc](http://wp3.x5gon.org/lamapidoc)

 You can visit the [tutorial colab notebook](https://colab.research.google.com/drive/1_Fb2wCVZlc810POJsy5zG4I3HgKfdQ1i) to see the API endpoints in action.